DataShades/file-keeper/docs/adapters/zip.md

 ## Overview

 This adapter stores files within a ZIP archive.
-You'll need to provide the path to the ZIP archive.
+You'll need to provide the `zip_path` to the ZIP archive.
 The adapter can create the ZIP archive if it doesn't exist.